Contributing to Tube Archivist

 The wiki is where all user functions are documented in detail.
 These pages are mirrored into the docs folder of the repo.
 This allows for pull requests and all other features like regular code.
 Make any changes there, and I'll sync them with the wiki tab.

 I have learned the hard way, that working on a dockerized application outside of docker is very error prone and in general not a good idea.
 So if you want to test your changes, it's best to run them in a docker testing environment.
+You might be able to run the application directly, but this document assumes you're using docker.

 - Clone the repo, work on it with your favorite code editor in your local filesystem. testing branch is the where all the changes are happening, might be unstable and is WIP.